 Data-Driven Customer Segmentation

 Especially important for B2C brands, real customer segments consist of nuances in customer attitudes toward a product or service.
 Buyer attitudes can be a bit tricky- and not readily addressable from out-of-box data your customer is creating.
-New innovations around customer surveys like those from CEO Analytics, can capture attitudes and preferences in an unbiased manner from your mailing lists, social media Ads, or directly as a customer engages in your well-planned customer journey.
+Innovations around customer surveys like those from CEO Analytics can capture attitudes and preferences in an unbiased manner from your mailing lists, social media Ads, or directly as a customer engages in your well-planned customer journey.
 Understanding customer attitudes towards different value propositions, brand recognition, or core features can greatly improve the messaging - central to personalization and customer loyalty.

 Uncovering your key customer segments organically from data is our value proposition at VIEWN.
 It also provides a more unbiased approach to customer marketing.
 Innovation in data collection and analysis allows brands to validate their persona assumptions and adjust their content strategy more dynamically to what is going on in reality.
-CDP-fueled segmentation reveals to brands real-world information about people what they love and the channels they use.
+CDP-fueled segmentation reveals to brands real-world information about people, what they love, and the channels they use.

 B2C Use Case Example: